Yemen Humanitarian Crisis

 With no safety equipment, he is always one accident away from sustaining life-changing injuries.

-Alhamdulillah, Anas has found a sponsor who is helping him with the cost of running his house and is paying for his education.
+Alhamdulillah, Anas has found a sponsor who is helping him with the cost of running his house and paying for his education.

 • Yemeni Widows

-Yemen Crisis has brought nothing but misery for everyone involved.
+The Yemen Crisis has brought nothing but misery for everyone involved.
 By far the biggest losers of this war are Yemeni Women.
 Millions have lost their husbands and sons in the brutal war.
 Whilst the exact number of widows in Yemen is not known, every year thousands of women are becoming widows directly from the impacts of the Yemen conflict.

 Story of a Yemeni Widow